Medically reviewed by Kristin Hall, FNP

 Written by Our Editorial Team

-Whether you’ve used a prostate massager before, want to add a toy to something that has been a manual exercise in the past or are a total newbie, maybe exploring a personal taboo, this is an informative and judgment-free zone.
+Whether you’ve used a prostate massager before, want to add a toy to something that has been a manual exercise in the past or are a total newbie exploring a personal taboo, this is an informative and judgment-free zone.
 Welcome.

-We’ve got a lot of information to share with you about these toys and techniques associated with prostate massage, but before we get into the instruction manual portion of the conversation, let’s start with the obvious stuff: what is a prostate massage?
+We’ve got a lot of information to share about these toys and techniques associated with prostate massage, but before we get into the instruction manual portion of the conversation, let’s start with the obvious: what is a prostate massager?

-That being said, however, “prostate massagers” typically refer to a large group of tools and toys designed specifically for the purpose of massaging your prostate and bringing some extra stimulation to your sexual activities.
+Though “prostate massager” could certainly be a profession, typically, this phrase refers to a large group of sex toys designed specifically for the purpose of massaging your prostate and bringing some extra stimulation to your sexual activities.

 A prostate stimulator is different than a butt plug, which may also be enjoyable as a sexual experience, but does not interact with your prostate.

 These devices might take time to insert safely and comfortably, so rather than make you feel it out on your own, consider this guide we compiled to how to do it properly the first (and subsequent) times:

 Maybe this is obvious, but your anus and a zucchini do not mix.
 So, beginners and experts, please use a body-safe product designed for prostate play.
 And if it’s a shared toy, consider using a condom.